Nusha97/Deep-RL-for-Atari-Games/README.md

 We actually use two platforms according to our accessible resources:

-`Notebooks` is used for CartPole with DQN and both games with A2C (run on colab)
+`Notebooks` is used for training CartPole with DQN and both games with A2C (run on colab with Jupyter Notebook)

 `baselines` is used for Acrobot with DQN (run on server with GPU)